aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Function `zero`

-Create a fungible asset with zero amount.
-This can be useful when starting a series of computations where the initial value is 0.
+Create a fungible asset with zero amount.<br/> This can be useful when starting a series of computations where the initial value is 0.

 <pre><code>public fun zero&lt;T: key&gt;(metadata: object::Object&lt;T&gt;): fungible_asset::FungibleAsset<br/></code></pre>